gkrishnan/gkrishnan.github.io/_posts/2015-06-09-spark-hello-world.md

             cache this, for faster execution

 	    val numErrors = logData.filter(line => line.contains("error")).count()
-	    //The above line filters on the basis of all the lines that contain the word error and gives the total count of such lines
+	    //The above line filters on the basis of all the lines that contain the
+            //word error and gives the total count of such lines

 	    println("Lines with ERROR: %s".format(numErrors))
 	    //Prints the above information